shaneSheridan/data-structures/README.md

-# data-structures
+# Data Structures

-My notes while revising data structures with Scala.
+Reference implemenations of basic data structures, with extensive code commenting for refence purposes.

+*Production code should not be so heaviliy commented.*